selliott512/image-utils/README.md

 35,786 km, which means that the Earth has an angular size of 17.3843° ("-a", "--angular-size" option).
 Offsetting 1 pixels (the "begin" options) to avoid a border leaves a 238 pixel size square ("-s", "--in-size" option) that tightly encloses the sphere to be converted.
+If it is easier to determine the right lower sides of the sphere in the input image then the "end" options can be used instead of the "begin" options.

 Verbose ("-v" option) is passed in order to get additional information.
 Verbose is the opposite of quiet ("-q", "--quiet" option).
 Note that options can be